Fri3dCamp/badge_2026_fw/README.md

 ## Building

 Use [platformio](https://platformio.org) to build this project.
+You should install the [ch32v platform package](https://github.com/Community-PIO-CH32V/platform-ch32v) as well.
 If you use the command line, build using:

 ```
 pio run